penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/07_create_agent_loop_workflow.md

     ```
     my database appears to be offline
     ```
-    Note the response from the agent is requestion additional information that was specified in the system instructions.
+    Note the response from the agent is requesting additional information that was specified in the system instructions.
 Also note the the Agent is sharing the next steps that will perform once the required information is provided.

     ![Agent Chat - Prompt 1 Issue Description](./images/07_35_workflow_chat_prompt1_error_description.png "agent chat prompt 1 Issue Description")

-1. Enter the next promt detailing who the assigned team will be:
+1. Enter the next prompt detailing who the assigned team will be:
     ```
     database
     ```
-    Note that now the agent has also successfully executed the **Get Ooperaitonal Run book** tool and was able to use the information from the operational run book to locate the corresponding issue and retrieve the resolution steps, serverity and the estimated time to resolution.
+    Note that now the agent has also successfully executed the **Get Operational Run book** tool and was able to use the information from the operational run book to locate the corresponding issue and retrieve the resolution steps, severity and the estimated time to resolution.
     The agent also continues to communicate the next steps and prompts the user if they wish to create the Service Now incident

     ![Agent Chat - Prompt 2 Assignment Group](./images/07_36_workflow_chat_prompt2_assignment_group.png "agent chat prompt 2 assignment group")